 • Keep referring professionals updated on patient progress where appropriate

-4. Turn Existing Patients Into Your Best Marketing Channel
+4. How to Turn Existing Physiotherapy Patients Into a Referral Source

 Unlike many service businesses, physiotherapy naturally creates opportunities for repeat visits and word-of-mouth referrals.
 When someone recovers well under your care, they’re not only likely to come back in the future, they’re also likely to recommend you to others.